-One of the perks I find with single lids is that when you use false lashes they look really good just because the lid folds in so you don’t actually see the line where the false lashes and eyelids meld together!posted almost 4 years ago
+One of the perks I find with single lids is that when you use false lashes they look really good just because the lid folds in so you don’t actually see the line where the false lashes and eyelids meld together!posted about 7 years ago

-i know in japan they have the cometic kit thing with glue stuff to make your eyelid higher up i saw it on youtube and it does make a differenceposted almost 4 years ago
+i know in japan they have the cometic kit thing with glue stuff to make your eyelid higher up i saw it on youtube and it does make a differenceposted about 7 years ago

-Yea they sell it on ebay all the time but I really don’t see the big deal just accept who u areposted over 3 years ago
+Yea they sell it on ebay all the time but I really don’t see the big deal just accept who u areposted about 7 years ago

 Also not Asian, but I just want to weigh in that I’ve never quite understood why so many people with single eyelids want so badly to change them.
 Maybe this is just proving my ignorance since I don’t have to confront the issue myself, but I don’t even really see the big difference between pre- and post- double eyelid surgery.
 (Well, I see it— but I don’t see how the “after” picture is necessarily more beautiful).
 Usually eyes with single lids have a very pretty almond shape; I can’t see what is so unappealing about them just not having a tiny crease above the eye.